Skip to content

 30%

 Gunfire on school grounds occurs most often at schools with a majority of students of color—disproportionately affecting Black students.
-Although Black students represent approximately 15 percent of the total K–12 school population in America, they make up 30 percent of the average population at schools that have been impacted by a fatal shooting.
+Although Black students represent approximately 15 percent of the total K–12 school population in the US, they make up 30 percent of the average population at schools that have been impacted by a fatal shooting.

 In Public Places